DraconicSpeaker/beycord-bey-kit/README.md

 1) You can show off to people and be like: “OI!!
 I made that Bey!
 You see how high-IQed I am??!?”
 2) A special role on the Overcold server.
 3) A chance of getting your own Bey in the first few IDs so its valuable and you can trade it for many Valtz. 👀👀👀
 4) You can make a Bey however you want and you can learn JavaScript while making a Bey with the help of comments written in the template.

+Here are some satisfied Bey makers' quotes:
+**DraconicSpeaker#3192**: "Well, once you got it setup and figured out, it's super easy to go through and just comes down to figuring out how you want the bey to function.
+It's actually pretty friggin fun to use too, especially setting up special moves with their special mechanics and such."

 # Documentation
 __**Classes**__: